MingshuLiang/CS101-C-PS2/README.md

 # CS101-C-PS2
-## "Code" includes "solve.py" and other required files for programming.
+"code" includes "solve.py" and other required files for programming.

-## "Images" Includes all images in the report
+"Images" Includes all images in the report